 Advice from the CRES Legal Team

 If you have a legal question related to COVID-19 and a property you manage or represent, wouldn’t it be a relief to know you have access to free legal advice?
 At CRES, we want to help clients prevent claims.
-CRES clients can call the CRES ClaimPrevent® Hotline 7 days a week and receive a response from an experienced attorney within 4 hours or the next business day.
+CRES property management E&O or real estate E&O members can call the CRES ClaimPrevent® Hotline 7 days a week and receive a response from an experienced attorney within 4 hours or the next business day.
 Every recommendation is confirmed in writing.

 More COVID-19 Information You Can Use

 COVID-19 continues to have an impact on the real estate industry, and we want to keep you up to date.
 In our COVID-19 resources section, you’ll find: